Severe Maternal Sepsis

 June 2011 – May 2012

 Maternal sepsis can be a severe complication of pregnancy or birth, which if untreated, can rapidly progress along a continuum of severity to septicaemic shock and eventually death.
 In the UK, the incidence of fatal maternal sepsis has increased over the last two decades.
-In the late 1980's the maternal mortality rate (MMR) due to sepsis was 0.4/100,000 maternities, while in the period from 2006-2008 the MMR increased to 1.13/100,0001.
-This places sepsis as the leading cause of direct maternal death, surpassing hypertensive disorders2, 3.
-Underlying each maternal death is a much larger number of cases of morbidity during pregnancy and puerperium4.
-Given the recent increase in maternal deaths and morbidity incidence in the general population due to sepsis5, 6, 7, an understanding of the risk factors in the UK of obstetric sepsis morbidity before death occurs is needed to better target potential points of clinical intervention8, 9.
+In the late 1980's the maternal mortality rate (MMR) due to sepsis was 0.4/100,000 maternities, while in the period from 2006-2008 the MMR increased to 1.13/100,000.
+This places sepsis as the leading cause of direct maternal death, surpassing hypertensive disorders.
+Underlying each maternal death is a much larger number of cases of morbidity during pregnancy and puerperium.
+Given the recent increase in maternal deaths and morbidity incidence in the general population due to sepsis, an understanding of the risk factors in the UK of obstetric sepsis morbidity before death occurs is needed to better target potential points of clinical intervention.
 Establishing this epidemiology is vital to the prevention of poor outcomes for mothers and their infants.

-While there are several well-established risk factors for maternal sepsis including caesarean section10, 11, 12, 13 and anaemia12, 14 , there has been no national-level study of the incidence or risk factors for this complication in the UK.
-From 2003-2005, 71% of mothers who died directly by sepsis in the UK were found to have had substandard care (mainly delay in diagnosis), 33% were obese, and 48% has caesarean sections, all of whom were either overweight or obese2.
+While there are several well-established risk factors for maternal sepsis including caesarean section and anaemia, there has been no national-level study of the incidence or risk factors for this complication in the UK.
+From 2003-2005, 71% of mothers who died directly by sepsis in the UK were found to have had substandard care (mainly delay in diagnosis), 33% were obese, and 48% has caesarean sections, all of whom were either overweight or obese.
 The aim of this study, therefore, is to carry out a population-based case-control study using UKOSS to estimate the incidence of severe maternal sepsis in the UK, to investigate and quantify the associated risk factors, causative organisms, management and outcomes and to explore whether any factors are associated with poor outcomes.

 Any pregnant or recently pregnant woman (up to 6 weeks postpartum) diagnosed with severe sepsis (irrespective of the source of infection).